-With the help of Karl Birkelnad, Director of The National Avalanche Center, and Georgi Georgiev, mountain guide and avalanche educator from The Free Mountains Associations helped to translate and print an Avalanche Safety brochure into Bulgarian to be distributed to the mountain resorts in Bulgaria.
+With the help of Karl Birkelnad, Director of The National Avalanche Center, and Georgi Georgiev, a mountain guide and avalanche educator from The Free Mountains Associations, helped to translate and print an Avalanche Safety brochure into Bulgarian to be distributed to the mountain resorts in Bulgaria.